metinxsezdin/Streamarr/README.md

 - **Checksum mismatch in Jellyfin** – Re-run scripts/update_manifest.py after re-packaging a ZIP
 - **Plugin settings invisible** – Rebuild the plugin after updating configPage.html (assets are embedded)
 - **Docker resolver not starting** – Run docker compose logs resolver for details
+- **Expo app connection issues** – Ensure Manager API is running on http://127.0.0.1:8000
+- **Media playback not working** – Check that expo-av is installed and properly configured

 ---